Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 If you are lucky, you will get invited to an apartment visit.
 Arrive early.
 Bring all the [required documents](#required-documents).
 You can usually apply for the apartment at the end of the visit.

-It can be a private visit (just you), or an open visit (many other people).
-Do not go to mass viewings with more than 40 people.
-They are a waste of time.[^20]
+It can be a private viewing (just you) or an open viewing (many other people).
+Viewings with more than 40 people are usually a waste of time.[^20]

 ### Apartment visit checklist